iced-rs/iced/README.md

   * __Update logic__ — a way to react to __messages__ and update your
   __state__

-Let's say we want to build an interactive counter that can be incremented and decremented using two different buttons.
+We can build something to see how this works!
+Let's say we want a simple counter that can be incremented and decremented using two buttons.

 We start by modelling the __state__ of our application: